Princess Charming (Philippine TV series)

 Princess Charming is a 2007 Philippine television drama series broadcast by GMA Network.
-Directed by Argel Joseph, it stars Krystal Reyes in the title role.
+Directed by Argel Joseph, it stars Krystal Reyes and Eunice Lagusad both in the title role.
 It premiered on January 29, 2007 on the network's Dramarama sa Hapon line up.
 The series concluded on April 27, 2007 with a total of 63 episodes.
-It was replaced by Sinasamba Kita in its timeslot.

 The series is streaming online on YouTube.

 Premise

 When Amparo consults a fortune teller about her business ventures, the fortune teller warns her that her ugly granddaughter would be her downfall.
 Amparo steals her infant granddaughter away from her parents and gives her to a woman.
 She then adopts a pretty baby girl from another woman and presents the baby to her son and daughter-in-law as their own daughter.
 The pretty child grows up as "Princess" and the ugly child grows up as "Charming".